Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Spacelike region

 \subsection{Evaluation of $B(Q^2,s_0)$}

-The case of two real photons $k^2=Q^2=0$ was considered earlier \cite{Khlebtsov:2018roy}.
-The dependence of the TFFs on $s_0$ enters only through $B(0, s_0)$ in this case, which can be seen from \eqref{mix0}.
-The gluon anomaly contribution was found to be very small in comparison with the electromagnetic one: the values of $B(0, s_0)|_{s_0\sim 1 GeV^2}$ for different sets of decay constants are listed in Table \ref{table2}.
+The case of two real photons $k^2=Q^2=0$ was considered earlier \cite{Khlebtsov:2018roy}, where the suppression of the strong anomaly contribution was found.
+In this limit the form factors are expressed in terms of the two-photon decay widths, $F_{P\gamma}(0)=\sqrt{\frac{64\pi\Gamma_{P\to2\gamma}}{e^4 m_P^3}}$.
+The results for $B(0)$ evaluated from $F_{\eta'\gamma}$ for different decay constant sets are given in Table \ref{table2}.
+The obtained values $B(0)\ll 1$ reaffirm our previous observation: for real photons, the strong anomaly contribution appears to be much smaller than the electromagnetic one, as $B(Q^2)$ effectively represents their ratio.

-However, the assumption that the gluon anomaly contribution is negligible in the case of a non-zero photon virtuality $Q^2>0$ does not hold.
-The plots of the $\eta, \eta'$ TFFs \eqref{mix0} with $B(0)$ from the Table \ref{table2} (see Figs. (\ref{fig:7}), (\ref{fig:8})) show strong disagreement with the experimental data, pointing out that the matrix element $\langle 0 |G\tilde{G} |\gamma\gamma^* \rangle$ should be significant.
-One can also observe that $Q^2|F_{\eta,\eta'}(Q^2)|$ tends to a constant value starting from $Q^2 \sim 5-10$ GeV$^2$ which indicates that $B(Q^2)$ is already close to its asymptotic value.
+However, the assumption that the strong anomaly contribution is negligible in the case of a nonzero photon virtuality $Q^2>0$ does not hold.
+The plots of the $\eta, \eta'$ TFFs \eqref{solution_generic} with $B(0)$ from Table \ref{table2} (see Figs. \ref{fig:7}, \ref{fig:8}) show a strong disagreement with the experimental data, pointing out that the matrix element $\langle 0 |G\tilde{G} |\gamma\gamma^* \rangle$ should be significant.
+One can also observe that $Q^2|F_{\eta,\eta'}(Q^2)|$ tends to a constant value starting from $Q^2 \sim 5-10$ GeV$^2$ which indicates that $B(Q^2)$ is already close to its asymptotic value in this region.